 The best running shoe for you, though, might not be the same as the best shoe for your co-worker or that guy in your running club.
-In this guide, we'll give you tips on how to fit your running shoes, what to look for when you're buying a new pair and teach you about the different types of shoes.
+In this guide, we'll give you tips on how to fit your running shoes and what to look for when you're buying a new pair, plus we'll outline the differences between types of shoes.

 There are three main categories of running shoes: road running shoes, trail running shoes and race day shoes.
 Here's what that means.

 Like road racing shoes, these models are the lightest and fastest of the bunch.
 But they're built for a singular purpose: to run on a track or cross country course.

 Cross country shoes and spikes are engineered for the unpredictable conditions of an XC course.
 These shoes can come with a spike plate to give runners better traction on varied terrain, and they have some cushioning to stand up to the longer races.